Mybuilder.com

 Research questions

-What is the average time period of a hire from initial contact?
+What is the average time period between initial contact from the hownowner to a hire?

-What is the average time of completing a job from initial contact?
+What is the average time of completing a specific job from initial contact?

-How long are specific jobs classed as in progress?
+How long are specific jobs classed as 'in progress' (before a completion comfirmation)?

-What percentage of conversations do not result in a hire?
+What percentage of initial contact conversations do not result in a hire?

-How many messages are sent on average for successful and successful job hires?
+How many messages are sent on average for successful job hire?

 Design problem - No idea of when to faciliatate